Apoorv-Choudhary/learn-cs-basics/README.md

 # learn-cs-basics

-This repository will contain some of the basic concepts of Computer Science.
+This repository will contain some basic concepts of Computer Science.
-It will be usefull for Computer Scientists to revise the concepts for interview preparations.
+It will be useful for Computer Scientists to revise the concepts for interview preparations.